 Applications should be sent in PDF format to: email@example.com.
 Only electronic submissions will be accepted.
 All materials must be received by the deadline to be considered.
 Notification of awards will be sent out in April .

 For more information about the Carla B. Howery Teaching Enhancement Grants Program and required materials please contact the Academic and Professional Affairs Program at firstname.lastname@example.org

-The Mid-year report for Howery Teaching Enhancement Grant awardees is due exactly 6 months after the agreed apon start date of the grant.
+The Mid-year report for Howery Teaching Enhancement Grant awardees is due 6 months after the agreed upon start date of the grant.
 For a detailed list of requirements please click the link provided below

 Mid-year Report Requirements (PDF)

-The Final report for Howery Teaching Enhancement Grant awardees is due August 1 of the year after you recieve the grant ( ie: if yuo recieved the grant in 2010 the report is due August 1, 2011) .
+The Final report for Howery Teaching Enhancement Grant awardees is due 12 months after the agreed upon start date of the grant.
 For a detailed list of requirements please click the link provided below

 Final Report Requirements (PDF)